greg-raven/Uncommon-Sense/_posts/2009-04-04-pay-as-you-go.md

 ---
-title: 'Pay as you go'
+title: "Pay as you go"
 layout: post
 categories:
 - economics